Key (entertainer): 2018–2019: Solo debut and military enlistment

-2020–present: Bad Love and Gasoline
+2020–present: Solo albums and variety roles

 Key went on his final military leave on September 24, 2020, without returning to the army due to military protocols regarding the COVID-19 pandemic, before officially being discharged on October 7.
 He returned as a regular cast member for DoReMi Market on its November 21 episode.
 In July 2021, he joined I Live Alone as a cast member following a guest appearance several months prior.

 On August 30, 2021, Key released the single "Hate That...", featuring Taeyeon, serving as the pre-release for his upcoming album in September.
 He held an online Beyond Live concert, titled Groks in the Keyland, on September 26.
 The concert was also broadcast live in theaters.
 His first Korean extended play, Bad Love, was released on September 27, with the lead single of the same name.
 On October 9, Key received his first music show win as a solo artist on MBC's Show!
 Music Core.

 On August 30, 2022, Key released his second studio album Gasoline, with the lead single of the same name.
 He held a concert titled G.O.A.T.
 (Greatest of All Time) in the Keyland at Jangchung Arena in Seoul on October 22–23, and at Pia Arena MM in Yokohama on November 19–20.
-He will hold additional performances in Osaka in March 2023.
+He held additional performances in Osaka in March 2023.
 On February 13, he released a reissue of Gasoline titled Killer.
+His second Korean EP, Good & Great, was released on September 11.
+He held a concert titled 2024 Keyland On: And On at the SK Olympic Handball Gymnasium in Seoul on January 27–28, 2024.
+The tour later extended to various countries across Asia, including Japan, Indonesia and Thailand.
+He appeared in TVING's Crime Scene Returns in February 2024.
+He released his first Japanese single, "Tongue Tied", digitally on June 26.
+The physical edition was released on August 7.
+His third Korean EP, Pleasure Shop, was released on September 23.

+In July 2025, Key co-hosted the idol talk show Salon de Idol alongside BtoB member Changsub.
+The show was a spin-off of Salon Drip, and reunited Key with DoReMi Market producer Lee Tae-kyung.
+On August 11, he released his third studio album, Hunter, consisting of ten songs, including the lead single of the same name.
+He embarked on a concert tour, titled 2025 Keyland: Uncanny Valley, on September 26, beginning with shows in Seoul.